How to contribute¶

 - Do not use code snippets for which a licence is not available (e.g. from stackoverflow) or commercial use is even prohibited.
 Those can undermine the licence of the whole projects.

 Further, there are some technical decisions we made:

 - Clear the Output of iPython notebooks.
 This improves the readability of related Git diffs.

-cd /path/to/tsfresh pip install -r requirements.txt pip install -r rdocs-requirements.txt pip install -r test-requirements.txt pip install -e .
+cd /path/to/tsfresh pip install -r requirements.txt pip install -r rdocs-requirements.txt pip install -r test-requirements.txt pre-commit install pip install -e .

 The last command will dynamically link the tsfresh package which means that changes to the code will directly show up for example in your test run.

 After making your changes, you probably want to test your changes locally.
 To run our comprehensive suite of unit tests you have to: